Lafayette & Kumagai

 Labor Commissioner, et al. v.
 Advantica Restaurant Group, Inc., et al. – The firm was retained to represent Defendant Denny’s Inc. regarding a dispute with the California Department of Labor Standards Enforcement about whether or not Defendant’s vacation plan was a qualified ERISA plan and subject to California labor laws.
 The matter was successfully resolved two months later.
 Defendant had previously been represented by an out-of-state firm and another firm in California.
 Lafayette & Kumagai was retained after Defendant’s attempt to collaterally attack California enforcement in another jurisdiction proved unsuccessful.

 Conley, et al. v.
-PG&E – The firm was retained to try this misclassification case after Plaintiff’s Motion for Class Certification was granted.
+Pacific Gas and Electric Company – The firm was retained to try this misclassification case after Plaintiff’s Motion for Class Certification was granted.
 Lafayette & Kumagai worked with co-counsel Ogletree Deakins in defending Plaintiff’s Motion for Summary Judgment and negotiating a favorable settlement.